 - Users can be part of more than one Booking calendar

-- When an LA removes a user from a specific Booking calendar, said user will still be able to access other Booking calendars they are a part of.
-Moreover, removing a user from a calendar does not entail the revoking of the provision of Microsoft Bookings to their user policy (as per Section 2).
+- When an LA removes a user from a specific Bookings calendar, the user will still be able to access other Bookings calendars that they are part of.
+Moreover, removing a user from a calendar does not revoke the provision of Microsoft Bookings to their user policy (as per Section 2).

 4.3.
 Deleting a calendar

 If you wish to delete a calendar, simply click the Delete button and a confirmation pop up will appear.
 Upon clicking on Confirm the calendar will be deleted, and it will not be possible to make any more changes to the calendar.

 Please note that once deleted, all fields will be locked, while admin and viewer users will be removed from the calendar.

 While the Microsoft Bookings Web app will be accessible, its functionality for creating and editing Bookings calendars and Bookings pages will not be available.

 The only function available through the Bookings web app will be the downloading of a report with the activity of a specific Bookings calendar in the last 30 days.
 To download this report, you will need to follow the steps below:

 i.
 Login to www.office.com with your NHSmail credentials and select Bookings

 ii.
 Once you are within the Bookings page, on the left-hand side, select the calendar you wish to get the report on